International course of the Department of Physical Geography at Marburg University

 This course is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.
 Given the enormous body of literature and methods available for SDM, it can only be an entry point for more sophisticated and project-specific modelling techniques.
 Each course aims to create area-wide species distribution maps for a group of organisms and a particular area of the world for which hitherto no species richness maps exist.

-This course will take place in a hybrid setting (except for the first session) with a digital classroom and additional students being present in person in the physical classroom (F 14 | 00A12).
-Details on this synchronous hybrid classroom format will be provided in the first session, which will take place in presence only on Tuesday 19.04.2022 at 10:15 am.
-The link to the digital classroom will be provided in the Ilias course environment (only accessible for members of the course who are logged-in into Ilias).
+This course will take place in the classroom (F 14 | 00A12).
+The first session will take place on Tuesday 11.04.2023 at 09:15 am.
+Course material will be provided in the Ilias course environment (only accessible for members of the course who are logged-in into Ilias).
 Please also seriously check and follow the Information on the Coronavirus of the University of Marburg.

 Course times

-Tuesdays 10:15 - 12:45.
+Tuesdays 09:15 - 13:45.

 Syllabus